 Education will be futile if economic opportunities are not created.
-Micro-credit and micro-finance has the ability to do that.
+Micro-credit and micro-finance have the ability to do that.
 It will let the poor create their own opportunities.

 Hence, we need to increase micro-credit outreach through both public and private sector initiatives to ideally reach poor youth.

-Around 45% of our labour-force, primarily poor, is directly involved in agriculture.
+Around 45% of our labor force, primarily poor, is directly involved in agriculture.
 A lot could be done to improve their lives.

-We could begin by ensuring fertiliser, seeds, and power for irrigation, reach farmers on time.
-More investment should be made in hybrid crop research in so that more high-yielding strains of crops are developed on a larger-scale.
+We could begin by ensuring fertilizer, seeds, and power for irrigation reach farmers on time.
+More investment should be made in hybrid crop research so that more high-yielding strains of crops are developed on a larger scale.